SomeRandomGitGuy/The-Descent-of-Disoria/README.md

-# Tria-Magicis
+# The Descent of Disoria

-Tria Magicis is a quest-filled rpg with 3 magics involved:
+The Descent of Disoria is a quest-filled rpg with 3 magics involved:
 - Alchemy
 - Necromancy
 - Chronomancy